EarldridgeJazzedPineda/librehunt/CONTRIBUTING.md

   * `0` - the distribution provides pre-built software, also known as "binary packages", in repositories from which they can be installed using a package manager.
   * `1` - the distribution has users build software from source code, whether or not using a package manager.
 Support for binary packages is optional.
 * `purpose` - defines what purpose or use case that the distribution is suitable for.
 Possible values are:
-  * `"0"` - the distribution is general-purpose, i.e. it is suitable for all kinds of purposes and use cases.
+  * `"0"` - the distribution is general-purpose, i.e. it is suitable for all kinds of purposes and use cases, or for daily use.
-  * `"desktop"` - the distribution comes with a desktop environment and isn't meant to be used without one.
   * `"security"` - the distribution is for security, penetration testing, or privacy purposes or use cases.
   * `"enterprise"` - the distribution is for enterprise purposes or use cases.